akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He saw her, tried to raise a hand, but couldn't quite manage it.

 Beatrice crossed the clearing and took his hand instead.
-It was cold.
+It felt cold to her touch.

 "I'm here, Father."